Introduction to OCaml Programming

 lookup "flack" bt;;

-Let us now define how to insert an element in sorted order.
+Let us now define how to insert an element but to still preserve the bst property.

 | Leaf -> Node(x, Leaf, Leaf)